-HONORS

-Criteria used by the School of Physical Sciences in selecting candidates for honors at graduation are as follows: Approximately 1 percent will be awarded summa cum laude, 3 percent magna cum laude, and 8 percent cum laude.
+HONORS Criteria used by the School of Physical Sciences in selecting candidates for honors at graduation are as follows: Approximately 1 percent will be awarded summa cum laude, 3 percent magna cum laude, and 8 percent cum laude.
 Honors are awarded on the basis of a student's performance in research and cumulative grade point average.
 The School of Physical Sciences also grants special honors to students who have distinguished themselves by their work in their major subject.

-PHYSICAL SCIENCES 159

-UNDERGRADUATE PROGRAMS

-Each department offers courses that are of value to nonmajors and majors in the sciences.
-The programs for majors are designed to meet the needs of students planning careers in business and industry and of students planning graduate work that continues their major interest.
-In the belief that understanding and satisfaction follow more from depth than from breadth, the School offers no general survey course.
-However, each department offers a selection of general education courses having few or no prerequisites.
-See the departmental listings for descriptions of these courses, e.g., Chemistry 20-22, Mathematics 15, and Physics 10-24.
-PLANNING A PROGRAM OF STUDY Every undergraduate student who has chosen to major in Physical Sciences is assigned a faculty advisor.
+UNDERGRADUATE PROGRAMS Each department offers courses that are of value to nonmajors and majors in the sciences.
+The programs for majors are designed to meet the needs of students planning careers

+140 Physical Sciences in business or industry, of students planning advanced professional study, and of students planning graduate work that continues their major interest.
+Introductory courses in chemistry, mathematics, and physics meet the needs of students majoring in the sciences, mathematics, and engineering and are also appropriate for students in other disciplines who seek a rigorous introduction to the physical sciences.
+In addition, a number of courses within the School have few or no prerequisites and are directed particularly toward students majoring in areas remote from the sciences.
+Planning a Program of Study Every undergraduate student who has chosen to major in Physical Sciences is assigned a faculty advisor.
 The name of this advisor is communicated to the student prior to enrollment or may be obtained from the Office of the Associate Dean or of the appropriate Department Chair.
 Students are free to change academic advisors at any time.
 Each department also has a Chief Academic Advisor who is responsible for interpreting degree requirements and dealing with special advising problems.
 An academic advising and counseling staff is also employed in the Associate Dean's Office and is available to serve a broad range of student advising needs.
 In consultation with the advisor the student should plan a course of study leading to a major in one of the departments of the School.
 In carrying out this major, the student may often concentrate very heavily in a second department within the School or in some other school.
 Occasionally students choose to pursue a double major.
 Permission to do so may be sought by a petition submitted to the Office of the Associate Dean of Physical Sciences.
-All initial courses of study for majors include mathematics through calculus, and calculus is a prerequisite for much of
+All initial courses of study for majors include mathematics through calculus, and calculus is a prerequisite for much of the upper-division work in each major.
+A student interested in any of the physical sciences should continue mathematical training beyond these prerequisite courses.
+Furthermore, students interested in either physics or chemistry will usually include work in both of these subjects in their undergraduate careers.